johnnovak/learnopengl-nim/README.md

 [nim-glm](https://github.com/stavenko/nim-glm) and
 [stb_Image-Nim](https://gitlab.com/define-private-public/stb_image-Nim).

-The easiest way to install the dependencies is with Nimble:
+The easiest way to install these dependencies is with Nimble:

 ```
 nimble nim-glfw glm stb_image